ASLO 2018 Summer Meeting

 Beneficial host-microbe interactions are ubiquitous in nature.
 The microbial partners primarily act as facilitators of niche adaptation, and are a powerful driving force of speciation and evolution.
 Thanks to their expanded metabolic repertoire, host-microbe interactions can drive flows of energy and matter within their ecosystems, importantly contributing to nutrients cycling.
 Huge progress has been made in our understanding of host-microbe interactions thanks to the use of molecular tools.
 However, their relevance in ecology, physiology and evolution of aquatic organisms has only recently gained widespread recognition, and the major challenge remains to understand how such interactions contribute to the functioning of their ecosystems.
 In many host-microbe mutualisms, a single host harbors complex microbial communities, with a core and a flexible pool of different microbes representing a broad spectrum of potential contributions.
 It is inherently challenging to study such a multi-layered microbiota due to its enormous diversity, and models with reduced complexity can help to overcome these challenges.
 Concurrently, novel approaches are needed to investigate the role of complex and diverse host-microbe interactions within their habitats.
 This session thus welcomes contributions addressing the whole spectrum of different studies and approaches targeting the functioning of host-microbe interactions and their relevance in aquatic ecosystems.

 Keywords: Adaptation, Ecosystem, Ecology, Flux, Evolution, Microbial, Nutrients

-SS67: Hydrologic, Ecological, and Biogeochemical Dynamics in Regulated River Corridors
+SS67: Effects of Human Alterations on Hydrologic, Ecological, and Biogeochemical Dynamics of Aquatic Systems

 Emily B. Graham, Pacific Northwest National Laboratory (firstname.lastname@example.org)